Tennis-Scene Computer Vision: From Paper Survey to Production

 A complete CV system for tennis: small high-speed object detection, multi-camera 3D reconstruction, physics-based trajectory prediction, and pose-based action recognition.
 From the literature down to a 16.7 ms-per-frame deployment budget.

 A 6.7 cm tennis ball travels at over 200 km/h.
-Reconstructing its 3D trajectory from eight 4K cameras in real time, while simultaneously classifying what stroke each player is making, is a system problem that touches small-object detection, multi-view geometry, Kalman filtering, physics modelling, and human-pose estimation — all at once.
-This post walks the same path you’d walk at deployment time: state the constraints, survey the literature, choose, then build, and finally lay out a millisecond-by-millisecond budget for what runs in production.
+Reconstructing its 3D trajectory from eight 4K cameras in real time, while also classifying each player’s stroke, involves small-object detection, multi-view geometry, Kalman filtering, physics modeling, and human-pose estimation — all at once.
+This post follows the same steps as in deployment: state the constraints, survey the literature, choose, build, and lay out a millisecond-by-millisecond budget for production.

 - Why traditional detectors collapse on 10–20 px tennis balls and how the TrackNet line fixes it